 Click Browse to navigate to the file that you want to import from your local system.
 You can use the drop-down menu to filter files in your local system.Note:

+You can import either an .ovf or .ova file.
 When you import an OVF template, first select the OVF descriptor file (.ovf).
-Next, you are prompted to select the other reference files in the OVF template.
-Reference files might include files such as .vmdk and .mf.
+Next, you are prompted to select the other files in the OVF template, for example the .vmdk file.
+The resulting content library item is of the OVF Template type.

-- In the Destination section, enter a name and a description for the item, and click OK.
+- In the Destination section, enter a name and a description for the item.

 In the Recent Tasks pane you see two tasks, one about creating a new item in the library, and the second about uploading the contents of the item to the library.
 After the task is complete, the item appears on the Templates tab or on the Other Types tab.